apache/druid/docs/tutorials/index.md

     the duration of the task indicated.
 Note that the view is set to automatically refresh, so you do not need to refresh the browser to see the status change.

-    When a tasks succeeds it means that one or more segments have been built and will now be picked up by the data servers.
+    A successful task means that one or more segments have been built and are now picked up by our data servers.

 ## Step 5.
 Query the data

-You can now see the data as a datasource in the console and try out a query.
+You can now see the data as a datasource in the console and try out a query, as follows:

 1. Click **Datasources** from the console header.